Search more than 1,800 topics on CostHelper.com

 Shopping for a hot water baseboard heater:

-• Manufacturers include Embassy Industries and Runtal.
+• Manufacturers include Embassy Industries[2] and Runtal[3] .

 • Get several estimates, making clear what is (and isn't) included in each quote.
 Request and check references; ask about the contractor's length and type of experience; and be sure they're properly bonded, insured and licensed in your state.
-See if there are any complaints with the Better Business Bureau.

-post E-mail post Post
+post Post Comments (4)

 What People Are Paying - Recent Comments